blmage/string-similarity/README.md

-string-similarity
+word-similarity
 =================

 A fork of: https://github.com/aceakash/string-similarity.

-Finds degree of similarity between two strings, based on [Dice's Coefficient](http://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient), which is mostly better than [Levenshtein distance](http://en.wikipedia.org/wiki/Levenshtein_distance).
+Finds degree of similarity between two words, based on [Dice's Coefficient](http://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient), which is mostly better than [Levenshtein distance](http://en.wikipedia.org/wiki/Levenshtein_distance).

 ## API

 The package contains only one method:

-### compareWords(string1, string2)
+### compareWords(word1, word2)

-Returns a fraction between 0 and 1, which indicates the degree of similarity between the two strings.
-0 indicates completely different strings, 1 indicates identical strings.
+Returns a fraction between 0 and 1, which indicates the degree of similarity between the two words.
+0 indicates completely different words, 1 indicates identical words.
 The comparison is case-sensitive.

 ##### Arguments

-1. string1 (string): The first string
+1. word1 (string): The first word
-2. string2 (string): The second string
+2. word2 (string): The second word

 Order does not make a difference.